ScottSanford/leaderboard-lurker/README.md

         player-service.ts
         player-position-service.ts
 ```

+#### Match Day Service
+`src/services/match-day-service.ts`
+- `processSoccerMatch` is the wrapper around handling the file input line by line.
+I first do an early return to check if the line item is valid based on the regex test.
+Next, if the line is valid, I check if the match day has ended (using a separate function to better understand what the if statement is checking) to output the results.
+If not, then I keep going, adding the results to a state array variable for the teams that currently played and updating the leaderboard.

+#### Leaderboard Service
+`src/services/leaderboard-service.ts`
+- Since the business requirements required the app to persist state, I decided to use an object to keep record of each team's consecutive total points.
+- Initially, this file contained impure functions, functions that did not return anything and was doing many side-effects.
+I refactored this file to include a `addTeamMatchPoints`, that manages the leaderboard state in cleaner way.
+This made unit testing this section much easier.
+- `getLeagueLeaders` is where we take the leaderboard state object and return a new object where first we are sorting the values by total team points, slicing to return just the top 3 results, and then taking advantage of Array.reduce to return a new accumulated object.
+I added a 2nd argument to this function in case business requirements changed (maybe to show top 5).

 ### Test Cases
 Tests were written in the Jest testing framework.
 My approach was to focus on writing tests that cover the behavior of the application, as opposed to simply reaching a specific test coverage metric.